Open Education in the Northeast States

 New York

-New York has passed various textbook affordability legislation over the years, but most notably the Governor Cuomo has invested $8 million out of state’s budget for the last three years to provide open educational resources, including electronic-books, to students at SUNY and CUNY.
+New York has passed various textbook affordability legislation over the years, but most notably is the yearly commitment of $4 million to SUNY and CUNY to provide open educational resources, including electronic-books, to students.
 Under the state’s direction, SUNY and CUNY use this funding to target high-enrollment courses, including general education, to maximize student savings.
 New York has many participating #GoOpen Districts, and leaders from SUNY and CUNY co-launched the collaborative Driving OER Sustainability for Student Success (DOERS3).

 Learn more